Wyoming launches lawsuit challenging Biden administration’s federal leasing ban

 Gordon emphasized that the president’s de-facto ban on oil and gas leasing will not meet the climate goals of the administration, as production will simply shift to other countries with less-stringent emissions standards.

-In addition, the economic effects to Wyoming are devastating.
-A recent economic study indicated that thousands of jobs and millions of dollars of state revenue will be lost to the State of Wyoming.
+In addition, the economic effects to Wyoming are devastating, Gordon's office said.
+A recent economic study indicated that thousands of jobs and millions of dollars of state revenue will be lost to the state of Wyoming.

+In response to the announcement that Wyoming is taking this action, U.S. Sen. John Barrasso, R-Wyo., issued his own news release.

+“Wyoming is fighting back against President Biden’s war on American energy workers.
+Governor Gordon is taking action to combat the Biden administration’s illegal ban on oil and gas lease sales on federal land,” Barrasso said in the release.
+“As Secretary Haaland admitted, this executive order will do nothing to stop global oil and gas production.
+It will just force the United States to import more energy from other countries.
+The people of Wyoming were never consulted before this executive order was signed.
+Now, the administration will hear our arguments in court.”

-Gordon said he anticipates that other states will consider intervening after Wyoming’s action is filed.
+Gordon said he expects other states to consider intervening after Wyoming’s action is filed.
 A copy of the suit may be found online at https://tinyurl.com/leasingbanlawsuit.